The Coalgebraic Structure of Cell Complexes: Background

 for some $\delta_f$ and $\mu_f$.
 Then we can define a natural transformation $\Delta\from LR\to RL$ with components given by $(\delta_f,\mu_f)$.
 The distributivity axiom says that this is a \emph{distributive law} of the comonad over the monad, meaning that it commutes with the unit, counit, multiplication and comultiplication transformations.

 The best notions of left map and right map are now given to us by the algebraic structure.
-Let $\map{L}{}$ be the category of coalgebras for the comonad $\mathbb{L}$ and let $\map{R}{}$ be the category of algebras for the monad $\mathbb{R}$; there may be more than one \emph{left map structure} on a morphism in $\cat{M}$ as there may be more than one coalgebra structure.
+Let $\map{L}{}$ be the category of coalgebras for the comonad $\mathbb{L}$ and let $\map{R}{}$ be the category of algebras for the monad $\mathbb{R}$.
+What exactly does a \emph{left map structure} on a morphism in $\cat{M}$ look like?
+As always, a coalgebra is an object $f\from A\to B$ equipped with a structure map $f\to Lf$, which appears in this case as map $\alpha$:

+a kind of `partial inverse' to $f$.
+The coalgebra axioms translate into very natural properties for $\alpha$; in particular $\alpha\circ f=Lf$ and $Rf\circ\alpha=1_B$.
+They also force the domain part of the structure map to be the identity on $A$---this is why we can represent the left map structure with just one morphism in \textbf{Top}.

-In his paper \cite{Understanding}, Garner introduces a revised version of the small object argument.
+In his paper \cite{Understanding} Garner introduces a revised version of the small object argument.
 This allows us to take any category $\cat{I}$ over $\cat{C}\arr$ (assuming some smallness conditions similar to those for the original small object argument) and produce an awfs for which the category $\cat{I}$ is naturally a subcategory of the left map category.
 The argument is a transfinite iteration where a single step performed on $f\from A\to B$ involves considering the set of commutative squares

 where $i$ is in the category $\cat{I}$, and then forming the pushout of $A$ with many copies of each $i\in\cat{I}$, one for each of the squares.
 This can be visualised as `gluing' many cells onto $A$---one for every way such a cell can be included in $B$ via $f$.
 When we iterate, we are essentially adding layer after layer of cells in this way.
 In Garner's small object argument, there is a mechanism to prevent us from adding superfluous cells, and as a result the sequence converges.
 We obtain a factorisation of $f\from A\to Mf\to B$, where any cell complex in $B$ can be lifted to $Mf$.